jesims/customs/CONTRIBUTING.md

 All utilities should be written to support both Clojure and ClojureScript with unit tests written in **CLJC** where practical.
 Unit tests can then be run by invoking `customs.sh test` or `customs.sh test-cljs` respectively.

-### Theme: FIXME NEED A THEME
+### Theme: 007 and spycraft

 We like to have a theme when testing code that requires data.
-This projects theme is FIXME NEED A THEME
+This projects theme is 007 and general spycraft quotes.

 ## Helper Utilities